ColtanAkaEdoc/DigitalFilterWithSTM32/Julius/F796_ADC_DMA_DAC/README.md

 [![Generic badge](https://img.shields.io/badge/Working-YES-<COLOR>.svg)](https://shields.io/)

-## DMA example, polls adc and writes dac
+## DMA example, using timer to trigger ADC and DAC repeatedly

 Uses a timer to trigger the adc and the dac for every sample, regarding in *1 Megasample* throughput.
+The DMA is used to transfer data to the memory.

 Applicable to max.
 100 kHz (10 Samples per sine wave)